andresromerouy/DataSciInPractice24/Examples/[UM-03E] Example - Bay Wheels data.md

 ## Q4.
 Intraday variation

 To examine the intraday variation, we need to extract an average value for every hour.
-First, we create a column containing (only) the hour, as an integer, with the method `.hour`.
+First, we create a column containing (only) the hour, as an integer.
+We use here the method `.hour`.

 ```
 In [20]: df['hour'] = df.index.hour